KyleROlson/BeeBot/README.md

 # BeeBot
 Kyle R. Olson

 Objective: The goal of this project is to retrieve values from sensors and present them to the end user.
-The sensors will be connected to a computer (Raspberry Pi) that will retrieve values from the sensors.
-The values from the sensor will then be uploaded to the users account using a Node.js application.
-The database will be hosted using Amazon Web Services(AWS).
+The sensors will be connected to a chip (ESP8266 Wifi Arduino) that will retrieve values from the sensors.
+The values from the sensor will then be uploaded to the users account using the Firebase library for Arduino.
+The database will be hosted using Google's Firebase platform.
 The user will be able to retrieve this information from an HTML web app.

 Task List:
 * Design UI for Web App
-* Create AWS Database
+* Create Firebase Database
 * Sync Database with Web App
 * Setup sensors
-* Write Node.js app that uploads sensor values with AWS Database(Replaced by using ESP8266 Wifi Module Arduino)
+* Write Arduino sketch that interfaces ESP8266 Wifi Module Arduino with Firebase database.

 Sources:
 - https://philiprogers.com/svgpatterns/#subtledots